thehez/aws-role-assumer/README.md

 # aws-role-assumer

-## A quick and dirty role assumption script that will take some information and update the .aws/credentials for me
+A quick role assumption script that will update the ~/.aws/credentials file to save manual effort